 Unfortunately, on August 21, 2017, I realized something wrong with him.
 He was less active, eating less.
 First I thought it was temporary.
 But, on August 26, I decided to take him to vet.
 They first said that it was bacterial.
 I was hopeful.
 But, his condition was getting worse and worse.
-On September 5, the veterinary said that he was FIP.
+On September 5, the veterinary said that he’d developed FIP.
 Wet form.
 Terminal.
-Nothing could be done any more.
+Nothing could be done anymore.

-I took him back to the university in the same day.
-Because there was nothing the vet can do any more.
+I took him back to the university on the same day.
+Because there was nothing the vet can do anymore.
 I wanted him by my side, in his last days.
 I wanted him to see the sky, the sun, the trees for a few days more.

-On September 1, he was so sick that I knew he was going to dye.
-He was hardly breathing, so me and friends took him to the vet.
+On September 21, he was so sick that I knew he was going to die.
+He was hardly breathing, so I and friends took him to the vet.
 They gave him oxygen.
 But…

 We left him at the vet and I returned home at 1:00 am.
 At 1:30, the vet called me.
 My baby was gone.
 Forever.
 I started crying.